henrychen11/cryptos/README.md

   * Coinbase has a publicly available dataset of three coins.
 Since all of the other coins are traded using one of those three and are priced in Bitcoin, we will use the current Bitcoin to USD from Coinbase API to calculate the current price of all other coins in both Bitcoin and USD.

 * The data we receive from Bittrex & Coinbase will also be stored in our database to allow for historical data generation and create graphs further back as we generate the data.

-UX
-Frontend Interface
-The frontend will implement calls to the backend API for current cryptocurrency data The frontend will implement API calls directly to a News API for current news search Swipe to change between list of coins & news search Select a coin to show coin specific info on the bottom & swipe to navigate between: news data
-Graph
-Touch pricing to change between
-% change
-$ change
-Bitcoin change
-Backend
-Our backend will be implemented with MongoDB, Express, and Node.
-The backend will make periodic requests to the Bittrex API and then store coin and exchange data in the database.
-API requests from our frontend will hit an action in our backend that sends coin data from our database, and not from the foreign API.
-The data will be served to the frontend in JSON format via Express.
-Project Flowchart

 ## Accomplished over the Weekend